ccarballolozano/transshipment-problem-solver/README.md

      - Supply is not greater than demand, so requirements cannot be satisfied.
      - Supply is greater than demand, but because of the capacities some points cannot receive all the required demand.
-     - Some connections are not well: point not well defined (f.e., Bilbao is not valid since they are multiple places, so we put Bilbao Spain or Bilbao Basque Country Spain) or a path not possible by car (f.e., from New York to .
+     - Some connections are not well: point not well defined (e.g., Bilbao is not valid since they are multiple places, so we put Bilbao Spain or Bilbao Basque Country Spain) or a path not possible by car (e.g., from New York to .

-4. Export results
+5. Export results

    Choose folder and name (without extension) to export the results and push to .csv and/or to .xls to get the results file(s) in the desired location.